Generalizing multiple memories from a single drive: The hysteron latch: Discussion

+Return-point memory is a recipe for retaining arbitrarily many values from the history of a single variable, by coupling that driving to an ensemble of hysteretic elements.
+It has numerous examples in the natural world and in engineering, and in many cases (most importantly, when no frustrated interactions are present) it is the only possible behavior.
+It nonetheless fails whenever driving is asymmetric or rectified, as in a pedal depressed multiple times, or electrical signals from flashes of light.

+Our results show that it is possible to store details of asymmetric driving if a system's hysteretic elements interact.
+The behavior clearly violates return-point memory, since the driving is bounded between two turning points yet revisiting one of those points yields a new state.
+Nonetheless, the similarities with return-point memory are striking.
+Both mechanisms always store the most recent input, but preserve past memories when amplitude is reduced, so that a system encodes the history of nested cycles of decreasing amplitude.
+Each kind of memory allows previous states to be recalled as amplitude is increased, yielding similar readout curves.
+Each arises from the smallest and simplest characteristic unit of its system: a ``latch'' formed by a single hysteron or an interacting pair.
+Finally, each memory behavior is dominant for its respective driving type, even if these units interact with their environments, permitting the mechanisms to be highly scalable and defect-tolerant.

+Together, these two behaviors point to a principle even more generic than return-point memory: robust, nested memories arising from units that ``latch`` at some input value and reset at a larger value, as in the parallel diagrams of Fig.~\ref{fig:mech}(b, d).
+For a single hysteron, this pattern is realized by the asymmetric placement of the flipping strains around 0, while for the latching pair, one hysteron cannot return to a ``down'' state until a large deformation drives another hysteron ``up''---the essence of a frustrated interaction.

+Recent progress in creating and describing interacting mechanical hysterons~\cite{Jules2022Origami,bense2021complex,Sirote-Katz2024,Liu2024,Muhaxheri2024} has already led to experiments with highly tunable interactions~\cite{Liu2024}.
+Because the two-hysteron latching behavior is described by a simple rule (Eq.~\ref{eq:simpler_pair}), it may be implemented in such experiments as a mechanism for multiple memories or sequence recognition.

-Because the signal is leading-order and is dominated by a single mechanism for small interaction strengths, this memory of asymmetric driving is also appropriate for experiments that seek signs of frustration in amorphous solids and other glassy athermal matter.
-Experiments and molecular dynamics simulations can test our results and characterize interaction strengths, by tracking individual relaxations while varying the amplitude and origin of asymmetric driving.
-More generally, the readout method is based on differences in a system's state, and so we look forward to results like those in Fig.~\ref{fig:double}b that quantify frustration in macroscopic samples via measurements of magnetization, light scattering, or even image subtraction~\cite{Keim2022MechanicalSolid}.
+Our work also points to new opportunities for the study of glassy matter.
+Even though frustrated interactions are essential to the physics of amorphous solids~\cite{kumar2022,nicolas2018}, crumpled sheets~\cite{Shohat2022MemorySheets}, and some magnetic systems~\cite{binder1986,hovorka2005,gilbert2015} and mechanical metamaterials~\cite{Merrigan2021Metamaterial,Sirote-Katz2024}, in existing memory studies frustration has largely been relegated to perturbing return-point memory.
+Our results show that a simple change to the driving protocol can suppress return-point memory and reveal a rich, intelligible, and distinctly glassy form of memory.
+Because this memory arises from a single dominant mechanism, even in larger systems, experiments and molecular dynamics simulations can characterize interaction strengths by tracking individual relaxations while varying the amplitude and origin of asymmetric driving.
+More generally, the readout method is based on differences, and so we look forward to results like those in Fig.~\ref{fig:double}b that quantify frustration in macroscopic samples via measurements of magnetization, light scattering, or even image subtraction~\cite{Keim2022MechanicalSolid}.